juxhouse/bela-resources/reference/APM-Telemetry-Tools.md

 The result is a unified architectural model — enabling insights and navigation that APM tools alone cannot provide.

 ## From Small Flows to Scalable Architecture Maps

 APM tools are useful for debugging small flows, with a few elements:

 <Diagram Here>

-As APM topology views grow, they become cluttured and unmanageable:
+As APM views grow, they become cluttured and unmanageable:

 <Diagram Here>